kevin7303/Google-Playstore-Classification-Model/README.md

 I also used the Voting Classifier ensemble method in an attempt to aggregate the strengths of Random Forest and Gradient Boosting Classifier.

 ## Model performance
-Tuning was done on Random Forest and Gradient Boosting Classifier as their Default parameters compared to the two baseline models showed significant iprovement
+Tuning was done on Random Forest and Gradient Boosting Classifier as their Default parameters compared to the two baseline models showed significant improvement

 **Base Models:
 *	**Decision Tree Classifier** – Accuracy: 0.63
 *	**K Nearest Neighbors** – Accuracy: 0.66